DiamondLightSource/atip/README.rst

 or set.
 In the case where a cell needs to be passed to the data handling functions, for further specification, functools' ``partial()`` is used.

-The ``ATAcceleratorData`` calculation thread makes use of threading events like flags to indicate whether it should perform a recalculation or not, as well as being used to start and stop the thread.
+In ``ATSimulator``, the calculation thread makes use of threading events, which act like flags, to indicate whether it should perform a recalculation or not;
+as well as using them to start and stop the thread.

-The ``start_thread()`` and ``stop_thread()`` methods on ``ATAcceleratorData`` are there so an accelerator data object can exist without having the background calculation thread running.
+The ``start_thread()`` and ``stop_thread()`` methods on ``ATSimulator`` are there so an `ATSimulator` object can exist without having the background calculation thread running.
 This prevents the unnecessary wasting of processing power when recalculation is not required.

-``ATAcceleratorData`` has many methods because the physics data must be split into a more manageable format before it is returned, so that the user is not given an excess of superfulous data.
+``ATSimulator`` has many methods because the physics data from AT must be split into a more manageable format before it is returned, so that the user is not given an excess of superfulous data.